cjzamora/picow-clock-emu/README.md

-# Raspberry PI Pico W 6502 microprocessor clock/timer emulator
+# Raspberry PI Pico(W) - 6502 Clock/Timer Emulator

-This is a simple clock/timer emulator for the 6502 microprocessor using the Raspberry PI Pico W. The emulator can be used to test the 6502 microprocessor with a clock frequency of up to `1Khz` (if using the potentiometer ADC pin) and `8Mhz` if setting the clock frequency using the `CLOCK_FREQ` definition in `CMakeLists.txt`.
-This is useful for testing the 6502 microprocessor without the need for a physical clock/timer chip (e.g. 555 timer/clock oscillator).
+An interactive clock/timer emulator for the 6502 microprocessor using repeating timer and pulse width modulation.
+This emulator can generate clock signals from `1Hz` to `125MHz`.

 ## Requirements
 - ARM toolchain